zilliztech/zdoc/versioned_docs/version-byoc/tutorials/faqs/faq-collection.md

 ### How many collections are allowed in a single cluster?{#how-many-collections-are-allowed-in-a-single-cluster}

-A serverless cluster can have up to 2 collections.
-If you have reached the upper limit and need to create more collections, please [migrate to a dedicated cluster](./migrate-between-clusters#from-serverless-to-dedicated-cluster).

-The number of collections allowed in a dedicated cluster varies with the cluster CU size.
+The number of collections allowed in a  cluster varies with the cluster CU size.
 For clusters with 8 CUs or less, you can create a maximum of 32 collections.
 For clusters with more than 8 CUs,  you can create a maximum of 256 collections.
 For more information about the limits, please see [Create Collection](./create-collection#limits).

 If you have reached the maximum number of collections allowed in a cluster, you can: